yegor256/blog/static/elegant-objects.md

 <!--more-->

+June 23, 2019:
+We started translating to Portuguese.

 May 3, 2019:
 We started to translate it to French.

+November 7, 2018:
+We started translating the first volume to Farsi.

 October 12, 2018:
 I started to work on the 3rd volume.
 It will be suggest how to refactor